Clear Criminal Record

 Welcome to Clear-Criminal-Record.co.za.
 Your reliable partner for criminal record expungement services in South Africa.
 We understand that having a criminal record can seriously affect your personal and professional life, limiting your opportunities and causing unnecessary stress.

-At Louwrens Koen Attorneys, we specialise in the complex legal process of expunging criminal records.
+At Criminal Record Expungement Services (Pty) Ltd (CRES) we specialise in the complex legal process of expunging criminal records.
 Our team of experienced attorneys has the knowledge and expertise to guide you through the process and help you obtain a clean criminal record.

 We offer services tailored to your needs, from initial assessments and consultations to legal representation and filing of expungement applications on your behalf.
 We aim to ensure that you receive the highest quality service and achieve the best possible results in the shortest possible time.